GD-MAE: Generative Decoder for MAE Pre-training on LiDAR Point Clouds: Related Work

 \paragraph{Transformer in Point Cloud Analysis.} Transformer~\cite{ashish2017transformer} has become a competitive feature learning module in many computer vision tasks~\cite{carion2020detr,zhu2021deformabledetr}, which also inspires recent studies~\cite{liu2021groupfree,pan2021pointformer,yang20213dman,liu2021sparsepoint,yang2022eqpvrcnn,sheng2021ct3d,misra20213detr,mao2021votr,he2022voxset,deng2022vista,guan2022m3detr,liu20223dqueryis} for point cloud analysis.
 Point Transformer~\cite{zhao2021pointtransformer} employs vector attention to better extract local features.
 Point Transformer V2~\cite{wu2022pointtransv2} enhances Point Transformer and presents a more powerful and efficient model.
 Fast Point Transformer~\cite{park2022fastpointtransformer} proposes a lightweight self-attention layer and a voxel hashing-based architecture to boost computational efficiency.
 Stratified Transformer~\cite{lai2022stratified} enlarges the effective receptive field at a low computational cost by sampling nearby points densely and distant points sparsely in a stratified way.
-CenterFormer~\cite{zhou2022centerformer} uses the feature of center candidates as queries and aggregates features from multi-scale feature maps through deformable attention~\cite{zhu2021deformabledetr}.
 Object DGCNN~\cite{wang2021objectdgcnn} models 3D object detection as message passing on a dynamic graph and removes the necessity of non-maximum suppression.